-Retail funds can be marketed only by three categories of 'marketers':
+Retail funds can be marketed only by the following three categories of 'marketers':

-- the fund manager itself can always market its 'own' funds.
-If the fund manager is fully licensed (ie, not only registered as a subthreshold manager) the fund manager may also market investment funds of other managers; - in addition to fund managers, MiFID firms are entitled to market investment funds (provided they have a MiFID licence or passport for investment advice and the transmission or receipt of orders); and - Germany also allows the marketing of retail funds by firms or individuals with a financial intermediary licence under the German Commerce Act (GewO).
-The financial intermediary licence is a non-MiFID licence and based on the optional exemption from MiFID in article 3 MiFID.
+- the fund manager itself can always market its 'own' funds and, if fully licensed (ie, not only registered as a sub-threshold manager), may also market investment funds of other managers; - MiFID firms are entitled to market investment funds (provided they have a MiFID licence or passport for investment advice and the transmission or receipt of orders); and - firms or individuals with a financial intermediary licence under the German Commerce Act (GewO) may also market retail funds.
+The financial intermediary licence is a non-MiFID licence and is based on the optional exemption from MiFID II in article 3 of MiFID II.